pssolanki111/polygon/docs/Async-Streaming.rst

 The library allows specifying a string as for symbol argument, but only do that if you have the absolute need to.
 Most people should just specify a list.
 Note that a list of single ticker is accepted.

-**Options, Forex and Crypto stream endpoints expect prefixes ``O:, C:, X:`` respectively in front of every ticker.
+**Options and Crypto stream endpoints expect prefixes ``O:, X:`` respectively in front of every ticker.
 The library handles this for you** so you can pass symbols with or without those prefixes.

 The Second argument on all unsubscribe methods is the ``handler_function`` which represents the handler function you'd like the library to call when a message from that service is